Eneco: History

 Eneco was founded on January 1, 1995 under the name ENECO, as a merger of the municipal energy companies of The Hague, Dordrecht and Rotterdam.
 ENECO stands for "Energy and Communication".
 In July 2000, ENECO N.V. merged with six other regional energy companies as a result of the liberalization policy of the Dutch government.
 Because the cable activities were sold to UPC in the same year, the name was changed to ENECO Energie.
 In 2000, Eneco Energiebedrijf Midden-Holland took over EMH from Gouda and Gasdistributie Zeist en Omstreken (GZO).
 In 2003, Eneco acquired the Utrecht energy company REMU.
 This was made possible by the capital released by the sale of the cable activities to UPC, now Ziggo.
 ENECO Energie became the third-largest energy company in the Netherlands and a supplier in three of the four major cities.

 In mid-2008, the company started to pay more attention to renewable energy.
 On 15 June 2009 it was announced that Eneco Holding had taken over parts of the bankrupt Econcern.
 Eneco Holding also bought parts of the companies Evelop with wind farms and part of the biomass activities, Ecostream for solar energy and Ecofys for advice in the field of sustainability.
 This added a sustainable package of activities in the Netherlands, Germany, Belgium, France and the United Kingdom to the company.
 Ecofys was placed in a separate (fourth) core company to guarantee independence in the consultancy work.
 400 employees joined the takeover.

 On 8 January 2010 the United Kingdom Crown Estate awarded Eneco New Energy the Zone 7 offshore wind farm licence for UK waters.
 This gave the company exclusive rights to create a 900 MW offshore wind farm (Navitus Bay) off the west coast of the Isle of Wight.
+The wind farm was refused planning permission in 2015 and was thus cancelled.